Dual-Phase Continual Learning: Supervised Adaptation Meets Unsupervised Retention: Methodology

 \subsection{Phase 1: Continual Learning Supervised Training with Sparse Selected Parameters}

-Our primary objective is to swiftly accumulate new knowledge without catastrophically forgetting the generic knowledge both at training and test-time.
-To achieve this, we opt for updating only a small subset of selected parameters.
-It has been suggested by~\citet{spu} that for a generic prertrained model like CLIP and a given task, relevant parameters can be identified before training, and updating only those parameters would result in a reduced forgetting of previous knowledge.
-Further~\citet{geva2020transformer}suggested that MLP blocks in a transformer model emulate key-value neural memories, where the first layer of MLP acts as memory keys operating as pattern detectors.
-This suggests that for updating knowledge of previously known ''patterns'', it might be sufficient to update only first MLP layer parameters.
-Thus we limit candidate parameters to the first MLP layer parameters of each transformer block in the CLIP model~\cite{spu}.
-From these candidate parameters of the first MLP layer of each transformer, we select top-K(K=$c$) parameters.
-This results in efficient training without loss of previously acquired knowledge as all other layers remain frozen.
+Our goal is to rapidly acquire new knowledge while preserving generic knowledge during both training and testing.
+To achieve this, we update only a small subset (sparsity threshold $c=10\%$ of parameters. \tm{We choose $c=10\%$ for all main experiments because it offers a consistent efficiency–performance trade-off across tasks and ensures stable behavior during long horizon test time adaptation.} It has been demonstrated that updating only a small subset of relevant parameters in pre-trained models like CLIP can significantly reduce forgetting \citep{spu}.
+Complementary findings indicate that the MLP blocks in transformers act as key-value memory components, with the first MLP layer serving as a pattern detector \citep{geva2020transformer}.
+This implies that updating only the first MLP layer may suffice for retaining prior knowledge.
+Thus, we restrict updates to the first MLP layer of each transformer block in CLIP.
+From these candidates, we select the top-K (K=$c$) parameters, where $c$ is the sparsity threshold. \tm{This results in sparse, localized parameter updates, instead of broad model changes which helps preserve prior knowledge.} For the sake of simplicity, model parameters in the paper refer to these candidate parameters.

-Following~\cite{spu} we use the gradient magnitude of the loss w.r.t. the incoming data as a score of how relevant a parameter is, the larger the gradient magnitude the larger the expected decrease in loss after small changes to that parameter.
-We refer to the model being optimized as $\mathcal{M}_{S}$.
-Upon recieving supervised data, we first estimate the most relevant parameters, $\th^{\textbf{m}}$ such that ($\th^{\textbf{m}} \in \th^S$).